ShadowTheHedgehogHacking/2P-Reloaded/README.md

 This mod is only compatible with Shadow: Reloaded v1.2 ROM.

 Verify the ROM you are attempting to patch is a 1:1 Shadow: Reloaded v1.2 Widescreen GameCube ISO.
-If you have the original game, you can make a Shadow Reloaded v1.2 ISO by patching it [ShdTH-Reloaded](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded)
+If you have the original game, you can make a Shadow Reloaded v1.2 ISO by patching it here: [ShdTH-Reloaded](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded)

 GCZ/WIA/RVZ or any other format than ISO is not supported.
 Please convert to ISO, then compare your game to the table below